 Seasonal Availability

-The single biggest factor infuencing the diet of a squirrel is availability.
+When looking at what do squirrels eat in the wild, the single biggest factor infuencing the diet of a squirrel is availability.
 Especially, in cooler climates, there will be a stark difference of foods available between seasons.
 When the lush greens of spring and summer fade away, squirrels will resort to insects, mushrooms, or even small mammals, such as mice or moles.

 Habitat